b-hayes/b-hayes/articles/2021-04-13-exception-and-error-handling-in-php.md

 All your existing code will still operate as normal, the only difference is you now catch anything that slips past your old nets.

 This is the first step.
-Let us refer to this *handler* as, **🤵Alfred**.
+Let us refer to this *handler* as, **🤵🏼‍♂️Alfred**.

-You can add more catch blocks and rely on 🤵Alfred to handle all the common situations that should end up with the same/similar response.
+You can add more catch blocks and rely on 🤵🏼‍♂️Alfred to handle all the common situations that should end up with the same/similar response.

 ```php
 ...